 Educating Northeast New Farmers about Farm Equipment – Mechanization

 There is currently no systematic program to guide new farmers through this process.
-To meet this service gap, the project is developing, evaluating, and producing assessment tools, decision guides and practical skills training modules to help them develop effective mechanization strategies and prepare them to acquire, operate, and maintain the equipment they need to succeed.
-Our process is peer-guided, with numerous pilot trials and revisions of each component based on evaluation by participating new farmers who stand to benefit.
+To meet this service gap, the project is developing, evaluating and producing assessment tools, decision guides and practical skills training modules to help them develop effective mechanization strategies and prepare them to acquire, operate and maintain the equipment they need to succeed.
+Our process is peer guided, with numerous pilot trials and revisions of each component based on evaluation by participating new farmers – i.e., those who stand to benefit.

-1) 350 new farmers inquire about the self assessment tool; 280 will complete and develop Action Plan.
+(1) 350 new farmers inquire about Self Assessment Tool; 280 will complete and develop Action Plan.

-2) 224 who develop an action plan will participate in a project learning activity (10 as apprentices; 85 in classroom sessions; 65 in field-based workshops; 65 in shop-based workshops), and 174 will make a decision or demonstrate competency based on project learning opportunities.
+(2) 224 who develop Action Plan will participate in a project learning activity (10 as apprentices; 85 in classroom sessions; 65 in field-based workshops; 65 in shop-based workshops); 174 will make a decision or demonstrate competency based on project learning opportunity(ies).

-3) 10 experienced farmers and four non-farming instructors, in five northeast states, will gain skills in delivering project products; ten will commit to future learning activities.
+(3) 10 experienced farmers and 4 non-farming instructors, in five NE states, will gain skills in delivering project products; 10 will commit to future learning activities.